johnbuluba/Yatcobot/README.rst

 ----

-You can visit <https://readthedocs.org/projects/yatcobot/>`_ for extended documentation or follow these steps for a quick start
+You can read the `documentation <https://yatcobot.readthedocs.io/en/master/>`_ for extended documentation or follow these steps for a quick start

 Installation